extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 - qualify column names so that you know where data is coming from
 - do not make joins unneccessarily - joins are expensive
-- think about the t
+- think about the type of join you are making
+- consider how records are connected

+## Aliases and Self Joins

+[video](ht